modphysnobel/modphysnobel.github.io/docs/vol-II/vol-II-chap-5-sect-1.md

 	MLA style: Lars Onsager – Facts.
 NobelPrize.org.
 Nobel Prize Outreach AB 2023.
 Tue.
 31 Jan 2023. https://www.nobelprize.org/prizes/chemistry/1968/onsager/facts/

-	Nobel Lecture: *The Motion of Ions: Principles and Concepts* by Onsager.
+	Nobel Lecture: *The Motion of Ions: Principles and Concepts*.

 	“Today I shall try to help you grasp the significance of a fairly general principle which applies to diverse types of irreversible processes.
 After last night it will be just as well if we do not go into all fine points of definitions or survey all possible applications.
 Rather, I want to talk about progress over a period of time in one field of research where much has happened (some of this relevant to the principle I mentioned) and intriguing problems still remain.
 Before we survey the progress in our understanding of electrolytes since the days of Arrhenius, let us take a quick look at what went before.”